-Peter Forbes joined the Board of the Lions Eye Institute in 2014 and was elected Chairman in 2017.
-He is a Fellow of Chartered Accountants Australia and New Zealand and a Fellow of the Australian Institute of Company Directors.
-He is board member of the East Metropolitan Health Service, Chair of the Local Government Indemnity Scheme, and external member of the Law Society of WA's Professional Indemnity Insurance Management Committee.
+Peter Forbes joined the Board of the Lions Eye Institute Limited in 2014 and was elected Chairman in 2017.
+He is a Fellow of the Institute of Chartered Accountants Australia and New Zealand and a Fellow of the Australian Institute of Company Directors.
+He is board member of the East Metropolitan Health Service, Chair of the Local Government Indemnity Scheme and external member of the Law Society of WA's Professional Indemnity Insurance Management Committee.